ChaohuiH/final-unit-project/02-Care/care.md

-"# Cat Care"
-"Tips on feeding, grooming, and keeping your cat healthy."
+"Tips for taking care for your cat are feeding, grooming, and keeping your cat healthy."